raphofuoku/react-admin-books-authors/README.md

 ## Customization

 ### Theme
-The application uses a custom Material-UI theme defined in `App.tsx`.
+The application uses a custom Material-UI theme.
 You can modify colors, typography, and component styles by updating the theme configuration.

 ### Validation
 Form validation rules are defined in the respective edit/create components.
 You can customize validation by modifying the `validate` prop arrays.